 Of course, how easy any given island is depends on the individuals perception of such island.
 But you have to admit that there is a difference between Steamworks and Early Poptropica (I mean . . . right?!?)

 Another problem I have with this new system is the “Adventure” category.
 I understand that the revamp of Poptropica is a process, and there is likely to be an increase in the amount and type of categories.
 However, in the meantime, why have a random category that has nothing to do with how difficult an island is?

 In short, I’m beyond thrilled that islands are now ranked by their difficulty.
 However, I am less-than-thrilled that there are 38 islands considered “Challenging” and a mere 3 considered “Easy.”
 Obviously either something is wrong with the system, or the Creators were like: You know what we should do?
 We should make a website targeted at kids but make it REALLY SUPER EXTREMELY CHALLENGING.
 Just to mess with the lil’ buggers.

 Wait, lemme rephrase that.
 That might have been a *tad* harsh . . . .

 It drives me crazy when those who are older than me say, “Back in my day . . .” and continue on with some mundane story about how they use to have it so much worse than I do now.
-Then they go on to say that life nowadays is too easy, everything is at the tip of my fingertips.
+They then go on to say that life nowadays is too easy, everything is at the tip of my fingers.
 They like to bring up typewriters and card catalogs and having to walk uphill both ways in the snow.
 They like to remind me that they had it worse than me, and, for some reason, they seemingly want me to have it worse too.